The first computing devices and machines. Calculating machine

 Start

-Calculator and computer are far from the only devices with which you can carry out calculations.
-Humanity thought about how to facilitate the processes of division, multiplication, subtraction and addition for itself quite early.
+A calculator and a computer are far from the only devices with which you can carry out calculations.
+Humanity began to think quite early on how to make the processes of division, multiplication, subtraction and addition easier for itself.
 One of the first such devices can be considered balance scales, which appeared in the fifth millennium BC.
-However, we will not plunge so far into the depths of history.
+However, let's not dive so far into the depths of history.

 Andy Grove, Robert Noyce and Gordon Moore. (wikipedia.org)

-The abacus, known to us as an abacus, was born around 500 BC.
-Ancient Greece, India, China and the state of the Incas can argue for the right to be considered its homeland.
-Archaeologists suspect that even computational mechanisms existed in ancient cities, although the existence of such has not yet been proven.
-However, the Antiker mechanism, already mentioned by us in the previous article, may well be considered a computational mechanism.
+The abacus, known to us as the abacus, was born around 500 BC.
+Ancient Greece, India, China and the Inca state can compete for the right to be considered its homeland.
+Archaeologists suspect that there were even computing mechanisms in ancient cities, although the existence of such mechanisms has not yet been proven.
+However, the antiker mechanism, which we already mentioned in the previous article, may well be considered a computational mechanism.

-With the onset of the Middle Ages, the skills to create such devices were lost.
+With the advent of the Middle Ages, the skills to create such devices were lost.
 Those dark times were generally a period of sharp decline in science.
-But in the 17th century, mankind again thought about computers.
+But in the 17th century, humanity again began to think about computing machines.
 And they were not slow to appear.

 The first computers

-The creation of a device that could perform calculations was the dream of the German astronomer and mathematician Wilhelm Schickard.
+Creating a device that could perform calculations was the dream of the German astronomer and mathematician Wilhelm Schickard.
 He had many different projects, but most of them failed.
-Shikkard was not embarrassed by failure, and he eventually succeeded.
-In 1623, the mathematician designed the "Counting Clock" - an incredibly complex and cumbersome mechanism, which, however, could perform simple calculations.
+Schickard was not embarrassed by failures, and he eventually achieved success.
+In 1623, the mathematician designed the “Counting Clock” - an incredibly complex and cumbersome mechanism, which, however, could perform simple calculations.

-"Counting clocks" were of considerable size and large mass, it was difficult to put them into practice.
-Shikkard's friend, the famous astronomer Johannes Kepler, jokingly remarked that it is much easier to do calculations in your head than to use a clock.
-Nevertheless, it was Kepler who became the first user of the Schikkard watch.
-It is known that with their help he performed many of his calculations.
+The “counting clocks” were of considerable size and large mass; it was difficult to use them in practice.
+Schickard's friend, the famous astronomer Johannes Kepler, jokingly remarked that it is much easier to do calculations in your head than to use a watch.
+However, it was Kepler who became the first user of the Schickard clock.
+It is known that with their help he carried out many of his calculations.

 Johannes Kepler. (wikipedia.org)

-This device got its name because it was based on the same mechanism that worked in the wall clock.
-And Shikkard himself can be considered the "father" of the calculator.
-Twenty years have passed, and the family of computers was replenished with the invention of the French mathematician, physicist and philosopher Blaise Pascal.
-The scientist introduced Pascalina in 1643.
+This device got its name because it was based on the same mechanism that worked in wall clocks.
+And Schickard himself can be considered the “father” of the calculator.
+Twenty years have passed, and the family of computers has been expanded with the invention of the French mathematician, physicist and philosopher Blaise Pascal.
+The scientist presented Pascalina in 1643.

 Pascal was then 20 years old, and he made the device for his father, a tax collector who had to deal with very complex calculations.
-The summing machine was driven by gears.
-To enter the desired number into it, it was necessary to turn the wheels a certain number of times.
+The adding machine was driven by gears.
+To enter the required number into it, you had to turn the wheels a certain number of times.

 Thirty years later, in 1673, the German mathematician Gottfried Leibniz created his project.
 His device was the first in history to be called a calculator.
 The principle of operation was the same as that of Pascal's machine.